 Pottery Studios in Barcelona

-137º Ceramic Art Studio opened its doors in June of 2015 to train, support and strengthen ceramic artists.
-The 137º Studio is located on Calle Llull near the metro PobleNou.
-They offer a variety of ceramics courses and workshops for beginners and experienced artists; including intensive, continuous and individual courses.
+137º Artistic Studio opened its doors in 2015 to support Barcelona’s humming ceramics scene.
+Located on Calle Llull near the metro PobleNou, just across from a park and close to cafes, restaurants and the beach.
+They offer a variety of ceramics classes for all levels, including intensive, continuous and individual courses and workshops.
 They also have a "free access" schedule during the week.
-The space includes a large coworking area for resident artists and they organize a quarterly exposition to share their latest work.
-The classroom space is available for open work hours when class is not in session.
-The studio is equipped with a kitchen and dining area, a chill-out area and exhibition space.
+They organize expositions, pop-ups, events and activities.
+There is a large classroom and 15 coworking spaces for resident artists.
+The classroom space is also available for open work hours when class is not in session.
+The studio is equipped with a kitchen/ dining and chill-out areas and exhibition space.
 Learn more >

 Unlike the other pottery studios on this list, Atuell offers an open studio schedule from Mon-Thurs 5:30 to 9:00pm and 5:30-8pm on Fridays.
 Students can access the workshop any time during this schedule.
 Access cards are sold for 5 hours (37 Euros) and 10 hours (65 Euros).
 Slips, basic glazes and firings are included in the price of the card.
 The studio is located in the Gracia district, near the Fontana metro stop.
 Learn more >